zhongcheng1985/crawler/API_REFERENCE.md

 - If `session_id` is not provided, a new session will be created
 - If `session_id` is provided and exists, the session will be resumed
 - Each session creates an isolated Chrome instance with its own user data directory
+- Requests are routed through the dispatcher to available agent instances

 ### 2. Navigate to URL